ananya923/My_SQL_Guidebook/my_sql_guidebook.md

 ```
 ![](image-18.png)

 2. `RANK()` gives the same rank to tying rows, skipping numbers after duplicates.
-This is different from `ROW_nUMBER()` because ranks need not be unique; if two rows tie, they will get the same rank.
+This is different from `ROW_NUMBER()` because ranks need not be unique; if two rows tie, they will get the same rank.

 ```sql
 -- rank